All utility classes use descriptive naming that describes exactly what they are doing.

 Utilities are a collection of modifier classes that fine-tune layouts and components and keep consistency.
-You can add a utility classes as a combo class to adjust a behavior of the main class or apply it as a main class to define the functionality of an element.
-Fo instance, if you want to add a shadow to a card, you can add shadow utility class as a combo class for a card:
+You can add a utility class as a combo class to adjust a behavior of the main class or apply it as a main class to define the functionality of an element.
+For instance, if you want to add a shadow to a card, you can add shadow utility class as a combo class for a card:

 Margin defines the space outside of an element.